Full coverage of the first presidential debate of 2016, between Hillary Clinton and Donald Trump.

 : adding qualifierssee definition - adding an extra word or phrase to a response, which makes it ultimately meaningless, but still leaves the desired impression.

-: Clinton saying she was against the TPP "once it was it was finally negotiated," is not saying she was against it before she started running for president.[3]
+: Clinton saying she was against the TPP "once it was finally negotiated," is not saying she was against it before she started running for president.[3]

 : glittering generalitiessee definition - vague words or phrases used to evoke positive emotional appeal, without presenting supporting information or reason.

-: About "regulations on top of regulations" and him cutting regulations, and him cutting taxes big league and her raising taxes big league, end of story.
+: About Clinton driving business out of the U.S. by increasing regulations on top of regulations and Trump cutting regulations, and him cutting taxes big league and her raising taxes big league, end of story.

 : labelingsee definition - pigeon-holing a person or group into a simple category and assigning names and/or beliefs to that category.